Carly Smithson

-Carly Sarah Smithson (née Hennessy; born 12 September 1983) is an Irish soul and pop rock singer who was the sixth place finalist on the seventh season of American Idol.
-In 2001, Smithson released her first studio album for MCA Records called Ultimate High.
+Carly Sarah Smithson (née Hennessy; born 12 September 1983) is an Irish soul and pop rock singer who was the sixth place finalist on the seventh season of American Idol in 2008.
+In 2001, Smithson had released her first studio album for MCA Records called Ultimate High.
 Smithson was dropped from the record label in 2002.
-After being introduced to former Evanescence guitarist Ben Moody in early 2009, plans for Smithson's post-Idol solo album were scrapped and instead she became the lead singer of the gothic metal band We Are the Fallen.
+After being introduced to former Evanescence guitarist Ben Moody in early 2009, plans for Smithson's post-Idol solo album were scrapped and instead she became the lead singer of the rock band We Are the Fallen.

 Biography

 Early life and education

 Smithson was born in Dublin to Marie Murray and Luke Hennessy.
 After living 6 months in Dublin, Smithson and her parents moved to Johannesburg, South Africa.
 She lived there until they moved back to Dublin when she was 4 years old.
 Smithson began singing around the age of 4 and has also had some experience with acting.
 She was featured in advertisements for Denny's Sausage for three years, starting at the age of five.
 In 1990, Smithson played Young Marianne in Fools of Fortune.
 Two years later, in 1992, she joined the cast of Les Misérables and starred as Little Cosette in Ireland.
 When she was 10 years old, she released an independent CD titled Carly's Christmas Album which was released in the United Kingdom.
 Smithson's parents separated when she was fourteen.
 She and her father relocated to America the following year, in 1999, so that Smithson could pursue a career in music.
 Smithson is a high school drop-out.